 Mesothelioma is a rare and aggressive cancer that is diagnosed in an estimated 3,000 people each year in the United States.
-Many physicians in the country rarely see it, making it important to find a center that see it and treats it often.
+Many physicians in the country rarely see it, making it important to find a center that see it and

 At Swedish, there is an emphasis on developing a positive patient-doctor relationship, which encourages open dialogue and a better understanding of each situation.